MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 4 - Create aggregate entity.md

 2.  enter the following URL in the address field, and then select **Enter**:
     <https://usnconeboxax1aos.cloud.onebox.dynamics.com/data/MyAggregateDataEntities>.

+> Note: Without a successful build, this step will not succeed either.

 3. A list of items with **AvailOrdered** and **AvailPhysical** will display, grouped by **ItemId**

 ![A screenshot of output from aggregated data entity.](media/L4P05.png)